Rethinking E-COMM delivery in times of COVID-19parceladmin

 Globally, online accounts for slightly over 10% of total retail sales, up from around 5% in 2012.

-The surge in delivery demand has pushed a lot of businesses to think about the importance of delivery and how the delivery became almost the most important link between companies and their end-customers.
+The surge in delivery demand has pushed many businesses to think about the importance of delivery.
+Delivery became almost an essential link between companies and their end-customers.

 The rising demand for reliable delivery services has caused an added strain on postal operators when dealing with the last-mile problem.

-E-Commerce has evolved into a $2.8 trillion global market where increasingly the default demand from customers is that they ‘need it now’.
+E-Commerce has evolved into a $2.8 trillion global market where increasingly the default demand from customers is that they ”need it now.”
 They want faster, cheaper delivery with greater control over their experience.
-The need to deliver more parcels faster and at a lower cost to meet customer expectations is increasing the pressure on retailers, delivery providers and their wider supply chain as the “last mile” – the final phase in the delivery process when the parcel reaches the end-customer – is the most expensive and time-consuming step of the fulfillment process.
+The need to deliver more parcels faster and at a lower cost to meet customer expectations is increasing.
+The pressure on retailers and delivery providers to economize the process is also increasing.
+The “last mile” – the final phase in the delivery process when the parcel reaches the end-customer – is still the most expensive and time-consuming step of the fulfillment process.

 Driven by B2C growth, the Courier-ExpressParcel (CEP) market is expected to increase at a CAGR of 5.78% between 2016-2020 to reach $343 billion.
-Mobile commerce is expected to reach $693 billion by 2019, accounting for 21% of the entire eCommerce market, while 89% of retail, manufacturing, and logistics firms agree that eCommerce is driving the need for faster delivery.
+Mobile commerce will reach $693 billion by 2019, accounting for 21% of the entire eCommerce market, while 89% of retail, manufacturing, and logistics firms agree that eCommerce is driving the need for faster delivery.

 Different companies have responded in different ways.
 The challenge to build alternative delivery models to provide same-day delivery services while cutting down the costs and maintaining or even improving customer satisfaction is what drives forward at Parcel Universe.
-As a forward-thinking company we have created a platform available to almost every business.
+As a forward-thinking company, we have created a platform available to almost every business.
 We are not taking the delivery to end-users for granted.
-We believe that the last mile solution businesses choose has a direct effect on the image of the company and has the main impact on future customers buying decisions and brand loyalty.
-That is why we are not competing with 3Pl experiments providing a taxi-like services fulfilling the delivery orders.
-We are willing to work with customers from different industries to understand the unique specifics of a business and to provide a unique delivery solution based on the specific customer needs.
-We are confident that we could build tailor-made, easy to integrate solutions that will offer increased control on the whole logistic system, create new revenue sources and introduce a new client to existing business while cutting the delivery costs and optimizing the logistics workflow, offering to connect the 3PLs or using business`s own employees.
+We believe that the last mile solution businesses choose will directly impact future customers buying decisions and brand loyalty.
+That is why we are not competing with 3Pl experiments.
+We are willing to work with customers from different industries to understand its unique specifics to provide a unique delivery solution based on specific customer needs.
+We are confident that we could build tailor-made, easy to integrate solutions.
+We will provide increased control on the whole logistic system, create new revenue sources, introduce a new client to existing business while cutting the delivery costs, optimize the logistics workflow, and offer to connect the 3PLs or use business’s employees.